Friday, May 28, 2021

 The horror is along the lines of things like Goosebumps crossed with the classic Japanese Anime/Manga GeGeGe no Kitaro.
 A bit less goofy than the two of these can be believe it or not but definitely imbued with a sense of tongue-in-cheek humor.

 I was able to run this some time ago with students at the tutoring center where I used to teach and it was an absolutely blast.
-I am really looking forward to running this again sometime in the future, likely influenced by some of the ideas I've had for Ghostbusters; a little creepier and scarier than is standard.
+I am really looking forward to running this again sometime in the future, likely influenced by some of the ideas I've had for Ghostbusters; a little creepier and scarier than is standard yet still very funny.

 Nechronica - The Long, Long Sequel